 Criteria: Awarded to a student with a Caribbean / African background who demonstrated remarkable academic achievement or progress through high school while being involved in the community or high school.
 Recipient must have financial need.

 James Lee Foundation Scholarship

 Criteria: The scholarship is open to emerging creative talent from across Canada wanting to enter the advertising industry.
 Entrants must be non-professional Canadian residents over the age of 16.
 All fields of creativity related to the advertising community will be considered (e.g. writers, art directors, filmmakers, recording artists, illustrators, digital artists, etc.).
 A minimum of $5000 will be awarded to the winner.

 Job-Applications.ca Working Parent Scholarship

 Job-Applications.ca is providing an annual scholarship for working parents in Canada who are pursuing post-secondary education.
-Applicant must be enrolled as fulltime or part-time student at an accredited Canadian post-secondary institution with a GPA of 3.0 or higher.
-They are also required to submit a 600-1000 word essay discussing experiences as a parent working their way through school and explain 3 pieces of advice that would be given to someone in a similar situation.
+Applicant must be enrolled as a full-time or part-time student at an accredited Canadian post-secondary institution with a GPA of 3.0 or higher.
+They are also required to submit a 600-1000 word essay discussing experiences as a parent working their way through school and explain three pieces of advice that would be given to someone in a similar situation.